SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I pull her closer, our lips a scant few millimeters apart.
 We stare into each other's eyes.

-I dare not move any more.
+I dare not move anymore.
 I want her to press our lips together.

 After a few seconds of stillness, Rainbow kisses me.
 I kiss back with passion.
-I tighten my hold on her and she wraps her hooves around me.
+I tighten my hold on her, and she wraps her hooves around me.

 We lock eyes as the kiss plays out.
 Both of us enamored with the other's touch.